nutanixdev/anthos-on-ahv/calm/README.md

     * CRED_PE: Configure username and password with a user that has *User Admin* role in the Prism Element cluster that will provide persistent storage

+    * CRED_PC: Configure username and password with a user that has *Create/Update VM* role in the Prism Central instance responsible for the virtual machines.
+This is required to expand the virtual disk via API

     * CRED_GCLOUD: This is the GCP Service Account name you have created with the format *`name`*@*`project`*.iam.gserviceaccount.com.
-Upload the JSON key that was generated as part of the GCP service account creation.
+Upload the JSON key that was generated as part of the GCP service account creation

 5. Default Application Profile variables